-This dish is suitable for anyone who is at the nuts and seeds rung of the Atkins OWL ladder or who follows a Paleo-Primal program.
+This dish is suitable for anyone who has reached the nuts and seeds rung of the Atkins OWL ladder or who follows a Ketogenic or Paleo-Primal program.
 The nutritional stats below are very impressive, making it a most nutritious dinner!
-This would also be good made with turkey or rabbit.
+This would also be good made with turkey or even with rabbit, if you have access.

 2 c. homemade chicken stock